 One day the brothers went hunting and happened to meet the king.
 He liked these hunters and asked them to come to see him.
 They said: "We shall ask our sister's permission; if she grants it, we shall certainly come."
 They returned from the hunt, the sister met them, and attended them joyfully.
 Her brothers said to her: "Give us permission, little sister, to visit the king; he graciously asked us to come."
 The princess gave them permission, and they went to visit the king.
-The king received them cordially and invited them to feast with him; After some time, the king came to them and they received him most hospitably, and showed him the singing tree and the talking bird.
+The king received them cordially and invited them to feast with him; they spoke to the king and asked him to visit them in turn.
+After some time, the king came to them and they received him most hospitably, and showed him the singing tree and the talking bird.
 The king was amazed and said: "I am a king, and yet I do not have these things."
 Then the sister and the brothers said to him: "But we are your children."
 The king learned the whole truth, was overjoyed, and stayed with them forever; he freed the queen from the chapel, and they lived together for many years in great happiness.